-The population of the South Carolina "backcountry" and "upcountry" increased tremendously in the 1760s and early 1770s, partly due to the finalization of the NC/SC Border Survey in 1772 along much of the northern portion (still not completed until 1815).
+The population of the South Carolina "backcountry" and "upcountry" increased tremendously in the 1760s and early 1770s, partly due to the finalization of the NC/SC Border Survey in 1772 along much of the northern portion (still not completed at the western end until 1815).
 Considerable land that many folks had considered to be in North Carolina became part of South Carolina, and the majority of these new South Carolinians were strongly pro-American in their sentiments.

 The 1768/1769 District Court Acts had only recently established seven new "districts" - Beaufort, Camden, Charles Town, Cheraws, Georgetown, Ninety-Six, and Orangeburgh - and each of these new districts had only recently began to operate as true judicial identities with their own district court houses and associated legislative members.
 Most new court houses were not operational until 1772, some even later.
-The "voting precincts" were still maintained in the lowcountry at the well-established "parishes," and this was also true for part of the Orangeburgh and Camden districts.
+The "voting precincts" were still maintained in the lowcountry at the well-established "parishes," and this was also true for most parts of the Orangeburgh and Camden districts.

 Therefore, when the leaders of the Patriot cause within South Carolina began calling for a Provincial Congress, it was decided to give the backcountry and upcountry "new districts" without the parish nomenclature and baggage.
 In November of 1774, the call for elections for the First Provincial Congress established "more newness" for the people to digest.
 "Sub-districts" were created in Camden, Ninety-Six, and Orangeburgh, and the SC leaders tried to get away from using those names, but they simply could not.